 It’s not going to be easy, but it will be worth it. ~Cerissa

 Don’t let the hurt of today blind you to the hope of tomorrow. ~ Chelsea

-If you are doing the right thing, but getting the wrong results, don’t give up hope.
-You never know when your breakthrough is going to break through. ~Elisha, author of Waiting for Baby Bird
+If you do the right thing, but getting the wrong results, don’t give up hope.
+You never know when your breakthrough is going to breakthrough. ~Elisha

 I want you to know you are capable, you are brave, you are significant, and you are loved.
-Even if you don’t feel like it right now. ~Elisha, author of Waiting for Baby Bird
+Even if you don’t feel like it right now. ~Elisha

 It’s okay to feel like this is hopeless.
 Feel the feelings and then tell Satan to get lost. ~Renee